Techie-Ernie/vtok2/README.md

 ### Future updates

 - More customisation options in config.ini
-- Integrating the original [VTOK 1.0](https://github.com/Techie-Ernie/vtok) into this new version - will need to update moviepy as well since VTOK 1.0 used moviepy 1.x, which has been updated to 2.x + support for VCT matches (however, [vlr.gg](https://vlr.gg) and [valorant.op.gg](https://valorant.op.gg) don't currently provide the stats I need, and [rib.gg](https://rib.gg) has shut down on 1st Dec 2024)
+- ~~Integrating the original [VTOK 1.0](https://github.com/Techie-Ernie/vtok) into this new version - will need to update moviepy as well since VTOK 1.0 used moviepy 1.x, which has been updated to 2.x + support for VCT matches (however, [vlr.gg](https://vlr.gg) and [valorant.op.gg](https://valorant.op.gg) don't currently provide the stats I need, and [rib.gg](https://rib.gg) has shut down on 1st Dec 2024)~~ **UPDATE: [rib.gg](https://rib.gg) is back!
+Added support for VCT matches - Added on 28/1/25**
-- Better OCR accuracy
+- Better OCR accuracy: WIP
 - Support for Twitch vods on top of YouTube
 - ~~Finding the match stats on valorant.op.gg directly from the YouTube video~~ **Added on 5/12/24**